bparanj/crystal/computer/networking/osi-layer.md

 The OSI (Open Systems Interconnection) model is a conceptual framework used to understand and standardize the functions of a telecommunication or networking system, independently of the underlying structure and technology.
 Each layer of the OSI model has a specific name that reflects its functionality within the network communication process.
-Here's an explanation of the naming and reasoning for each of the seven OSI layers:
+Explanation of the naming and reasoning for each of the seven OSI layers:

 ### 1. **Physical Layer**
 The term "Physical" refers to the tangible, hardware elements of the network.
 This layer deals with the physical connection between devices.